-Generally, no employee, director, officer or contingent worker may discuss, disclose or share material information about CIBC that has not been released to the public.
-This restriction may be waived in limited circumstances by the CFO, in consultation with the Legal Department and Compliance Department as appropriate and in compliance with Section 2.4 of CIBC's Code of Conduct - Managing Inside Information and Personal Trading in Securities .
+Generally, no team member, director, or officer may discuss, disclose or share material information about CIBC that has not been released to the public.
+This restriction may be waived in limited circumstances by the CFO, in consultation with the Legal Department and Compliance Department as appropriate and in compliance with CIBC's Code of Conduct.